-Before going to France, he preached in his mosque that female genital mutilation was a good thing, that all women should submit to the practice, and he also declared that it was a religious obligation.
-The imam told me – now almost in tears – that he could not sleep for three nights after seeing this film at the conference.
+Before going to France, he preached in his mosque that FGM was a good thing, that all women should submit to the practice, and he also declared that it was a religious obligation.
+The Imam told me that he could not sleep for three nights after seeing this film at the conference.

 ● Reinforcing the skills of actors in the field on the approach based on social norms

 ● To apply the method of value clarification (MCV) in promoting the abandonment of the practice of excision in Burkina Faso.